 Chlorpyrifos is a part of a class of pesticides called organophosphates, commonly used on citrus fruits, apples and other crops.
-High exposure to these chemicals can cause serious illness including respiratory paralysis and death.
-This bill prohibits any use of chlorpyrifos.
+High exposure to these chemicals can cause serious illness, including respiratory paralysis and death.
+This bill phases out the use of chlorpyrifos.

 People can be exposed to chlorpyrifos by breathing in dust from nearby fields, ingesting residue found on fruits and vegetables, and by drinking water that has been contaminated.
 Chlorpyrifos has been found increasingly in rivers, lakes and surface waters, and therefore, contamination is a concern for drinking water.
 Because of this, Minnesota named the pesticide a chemical of concern, and the U.S. Environmental Protection Agency (EPA) stated that there are resulting “drinking water exposure concerns in small sensitive watersheds.”

 The EPA ended nearly all uses of chlorpyrifos in 2001.
 In 2016, the EPA issued a revised human health risk assessment that represented the next step to banning the use of chlorpyrifos on food.
-In 2017, the Trump administration indicated that it does not intend to follow the scientific finding from 2016 and will not be further restricting the use of chlorpyrifos.
+In 2017, the Trump administration indicated that it will ignore the scientific finding from 2016 and will not be further restricting the use of chlorpyrifos.

 Since the EPA has clearly abdicated its responsibility in regulating dangerous chemicals, it is critically important for the New York State to act.

 This bill amends the Environmental Conservation Law to phase out methods of application and uses of chlorpyrifos.
 The bill prohibits aerial spraying of chlorpyrifos as of January 1, 2020; prohibits all applications of chlorpyrifos, except on apple tree trunks, as of January 1, 2021; and all uses as of December 1, 2021.